box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

 ## Display metadata view

+Proceed to fill in the necessary properties passed to the Content Explorer.
-To make things easier, you can use a [sample project][metadata-project] to launch metadata view.
+To make things easier, you can use a [sample project][metadata-project] based on a basic React app to launch metadata view.

 1. Clone the metadata sample project.
 2. Update the placeholders in [`App.js`][appjs] with actual values: